AguaClara/UASB/summer2018report.md

 * Location of the pivot on the bucket is very important for operation.
 Height of the pieces controls how much water is collected before dumping.
 Horizontal positioning of the pivot determines the angle the bucket rests at and how soon it will tip.

-* The bucket needs to be designed so that it will not rest completely tipped down.
-This can be achieved either by controlling the height of the bucket so that is cannot rotate completely (making it hit the bottom of the tank) or by controlling the rotation, either through adding a counterweight that will return the bucket to its main position, or adjusting the horizontal location of the pivot to ensure it will return.
+* The bucket needs to be designed so that it will not rest completely tipped down, and return to its original position to fill in more wastewater.
+This can be achieved either by controlling the height of the bucket so that is cannot rotate completely (making it hit the bottom of the tank) or by controlling the rotation.
+The rotation can either be controlled by adding a counterweight that will return the bucket to its original position, or adjusting the horizontal location of the pivot to ensure it will return.

 After discussing the design more with Monroe, the team settled on a new design, pictured below: